glossarysh/glossarysh.github.io/_topic/java.markdown

 ---
 layout: topic
 title: "Java"
-snippet: "Java is a programming language and set of related tools that allows a programmer to build cross platform applications."
+description: "Java is a programming language and set of related tools that allows a programmer to build cross platform applications."
 website: "https://www.oracle.com/java/index.html"
 ---